Raees (2017 film): Plot

-Raees publicly assaults Pashabhai over a disagreement and the CM sends him to jail temporarily as a PR stunt.
-With Raees locked up, the CM and Pasha ally the upcoming local elections.
-Realizing he has been betrayed, Raees decides to stand in the elections, uses his popularity and wins.
+Raees publicly assaults Pashabhai over a disagreement, and the CM sends him to jail temporarily as a PR stunt.
+With Raees locked up, the CM and Pasha ally for the upcoming local elections.
+Realizing he has been betrayed, Raees decides to stand in the elections, uses his popularity, and wins.

-Seeing him as an imminent threat, the CM recalls Majmudar back to Fatehpur and declares his real-estate project's plot as protected land — rendering the construction illegal.
+Seeing him as an imminent threat, the CM recalls Majmudar back to Fatehpur and declares his real-estate project's plot as protected land, rendering the construction illegal.
 Raees incurs huge debt to his community, whom he had convinced to invest in the project.
-To worsen the situation, communal rioting in the state leads to the imposition of a curfew jeopardizing his liquor business.
+To worsen the situation, communal rioting in the state leads to the imposition of a curfew, jeopardizing his liquor business.

 Completely broke, a desperate Raees reaches out to Musabhai for help, who offers him money for smuggling in gold by sea.
 Soon, serial bombings occur across India.
 Raees becomes aware that Musa used the gold as a cover to smuggle RDX.
 The police lead a massive cross-country crackdown; all of Raees's associates are either caught or killed.
 Heartbroken and grieving, Raees kills Musabhai and his men for using him to kill innocents.
 Subsequently, he surrenders to Majmudar, well aware that he will kill him.
 Majmudar and Raees deliberate over their time together, following which Majmudar shoots Raees.
 As he falls, he recalls memories from his life and his mother's teachings.
 Majmudar drives away, musing about Raees's last words.